jestir1234/Chess-CL/README.md

 # About
 Command-line based chess game built with ruby.
- - Player vs Player with interactive prompts to input pieces and moves.
+ - Player vs Player with keyboard arrow selection for pieces and moves.
- - Simple computer AI with the ability to judge piece exchange with opponent, find current check-mate moves, protect vulnerable pieces, and compare enemy piece values when given multiple attacking options.
+ - Intelligent computer AI with the ability to judge piece exchange with opponent, find current check-mate moves, protect vulnerable pieces, and compare enemy piece values when given multiple attacking options.

 # Demo